jayelm/twittersa/README.md

     python sentiment/classifiers.py -n 2 25000 -vpr

-Currently the global variables present in the script prefixed with `PROD_` will be automatically selected in TwitterSA to serve as the classifier backing the web application.
+Currently the global variables present in the script prefixed with `PROD_` will be automatically selected in Twittersa to serve as the classifier backing the web application.

 ## Testing